reserufus/hausarbeit_uberschussladen/simulation/README.md

-To calculate the charging costs and other values for the four algorithms, rum
+To calculate the charging costs and other values for the four algorithms, run
 ```
 python charging_analysis.py print-charging-costs --csv-file out.csv --solar-price 0.097 --grid-price 0.33
 ```